AdobeDocs/commerce-extensibility/src/pages/events/convert-field-values.md

 ## Converter definition

 Your converter class must implement `FieldConverterInterface`.
-This interface contains the `convert` method, which accepts `mixed` and `Event` arguments following arguments.
+This interface contains the `convert` method, which accepts `mixed` and `Event` arguments.
 The method returns a `mixed` data type.
-Individual converter classes must be created for each field when aiming to convert multiple fields within a payload.
-Conversely, the same class can be reused to replace a specific field across multiple events.
+You must create individual converter classes for each field when converting multiple fields within a payload.
+You can reuse a class to replace a specific field across multiple events.

 ```php
 interface FieldConverterInterface